Text Routing

 Documentation

-The information on this page is shortened to be easier to overview.
-For more information about this feature, code samples, etc., please see the online documentation.
+The information on this page has been shortened to be easier to overview.
+For more information about this feature, code samples, etc. please see the online documentation.